 Note: Instead of choosing delete without a backup option you can also choose disable, backup or backup and delete.

 So this is the most updated guide to uninstall the Bloatware or Pre-Installed applications in your Android device without any Hassle.
-Hope this article have helped you out to solve your issues, if you face any bugs or errors just ping us through the comments.
+Hope this article has helped you out to solve your issues if you face any bugs or errors just ping us through the comments.